Managing bowel late effects

 • manage any anxiety you have about bowel control.

-Bowel retraining may also involve other methods such as anti-diarrhoea medicines (see above) and pelvic floor exercises.
+Bowel retraining may also involve taking anti-diarrhoea medicines and doing pelvic floor exercises.

 Good toilet habits for bowel control